Local Content Repository for Licensed Applications that Require Manual Download

 In the example above, we defined a UNC path of “\\sccm\Sources\Software Updates\Third-Party-Updates-Local-Repository“.
 In this folder, the Java installer files for Java 8 Update 211 have been downloaded as shown below.
 Note: if you use a UNC path, the computer account of the server running the publishing service will need read and modify permissions.

 We highly recommend enabling email notifications from the Proxy & Notifications tab.
-If we are unable to locate the installer file during a publishing attempt, you will receive an email listing the specific updates that need to be manually downloaded as well of the expected file name.
+If we are unable to locate the installer file during a publishing attempt, you will receive an email listing the specific updates that need to be manually downloaded as well as the expected file name.

 These emails are especially helpful because they will let you know when action is required on your part to download installers when new updates are available for licensed products.

 If you are using SCCM 1806+ in-console publishing or System Center Updates Publisher (SCUP), you will not be able to define a custom folder for the local content repository.
 Instead, you need to use the path specified in the catalog metadata.